B.A. in Art

 Visualize the world around you and create your own works of art.

 There are two paths to study art at the University of Mississippi.
-Choose between a more flexible Bachelor of Arts degree that allows greater compatibility with other areas of study or a more specialized, competitive-entry, pre-professional Bachelor of Fine Arts.
-The B.A. students complete foundational courses in 2-D and 3-D design, color theory, photo-imaging, drawing, and art history then select advanced studio electives.
+Choose between a more flexible Bachelor of Arts degree that allows greater compatibility with other areas of study or a more specialized, competitive-entry Bachelor of Fine Arts.

 Develop the fundamentals of design, learn to promote your art, and become adept at new technologies within the field.
-The University of Mississippi is home to one of only two foundry facilities within the region.
-This facility allows students to cast metal sculpture in a safe, expert-led environment.
+The University of Mississippi is home to one of only two foundry facilities within the region, allowing students to cast metal sculpture in a safe, expert-led environment.

 The department provides outlets for student involvement outside of the classroom through various clubs.
 The Visiting Artist program brings approximately 10 visiting artists to campus annually for studio visits, artist talks, and demonstrations that provide students the opportunity to work alongside a wide variety of artists.